-It’s just about time for peak fall colors in south central Indiana!
-According to this year's fall foliage prediction map from smokymountains.com, we'll have patchy color for the Fall Foliage Festival, then hit peak color around the end of October.
+It’s time to start thinking about fall colors in south central Indiana!
+When will the leaves start to turn?
+How long with they last?
+When will peak color be?
+Well, we've got your back.
+Here's the scoop on when (and where) to see beautiful fall foliage in Morgan County.
+We're already seeing little hints of color around the county, but the real show won't start until October.
+According to this year's fall foliage prediction map from smokymountains.com, we'll have patchy color for the Fall Foliage Festival, (Oct.
+10-13), Then, Mother Nature will ramp things up to hit peak color around the end of October, with good color probably extending into early November, depending on the weather.
 That makes the next few weeks the perfect time to get out and experience the beautiful fall colors of Central Indiana.
-As home to approximately 80% of the tree canopy in Central Indiana (Indianapolis and surrounding counties), Morgan County is the perfect place to find the colors of all.
+As home to approximately 80% of the tree canopy of Central Indiana (defined as Indianapolis and the immediate surrounding counties), Morgan County is the perfect place to find the colors of all.
 If you’re looking for a place to see some beautiful fall color, without all the crowds you’ll find in some of the well-traveled fall getaway destinations, here are a few great options for viewing fall foliage in Morgan County:

 Burkhart Creek Park

 More than 80 acres of beautiful landscape offers incredible fall scenery, including forest, prairie grasses and of course, the creek.
 Explore the area on foot on the paved trail, crushed gravel trail or more traditional hiking trails through the woods.
 As you’re viewing the fall foliage, keep an eye out for wildlife, too – Burkhart Creek Park is home to bats, birds (including raptors), small mammals and more!